thogiti/thogiti.github.io/_posts/2023-11-09-Error-Correction-in-Danksharding-Harnessing-the-Power-of-Generalized-Reed-Solomon-Codes-for-Ethereum-Scalability.md

 ```

-5. Decoding the received message to the original message and checking if it's equal to the original message:
+## Decoding the received message to the original message and checking if it's equal to the original message

 ```python